hescoval/42-libft/README.md

 My first project at 42 Porto, making my own library with set functions to help me throughout future projects.

 ## The NORMINETTE
-All the code you will see in 42 repositories will be written according to the schools formatting norm, also called the Norminette.
+All the code you will see in 42 repositories will be written according to the schools formatting norm, also called, "Norminette".

 ```
 - No for, do...while, switch, case, goto, ternary operators and variable-length arrays are allowed